Important Arizona Divorce Information

-Often the biggest issues in a divorce case regard custody (legal decision making) and parenting time.
-Factors such as domestic violence, drug and alcohol abuse, mental health issues or improper parental behavior may have a big impact on legal decision and parenting time orders.
+Often the biggest issues in a divorce case regard custody (legal decision-making) and parenting time.
+Factors such as domestic violence, drug and alcohol abuse, mental health issues or improper parental behavior may have a big impact on legal decision-making and parenting time orders.
 In other cases, the issues may be more subtle.
-In some cases, equal parenting time and decision making are appropriate.
+In some cases, equal parenting time and decision-making are appropriate.
 In other cases, parenting time should be restricted (including supervised parenting time where the child is endangered physically or emotionally by one of the parents).

 How parents behave during the divorce proceeding can be crucial to the Court’s final decision regarding parenting time and legal custody.
 This seems to be lost on many attorneys, who fail to properly advise their clients on how to approach daily issues as the case progresses.

 At Bishop, Del Vecchio & Beeks Law Office, P.C., we not only fight to obtain the results that serve the best interests of your children, we provide you with our honest and experienced feedback during your proceedings to make sure that you do not make mistakes that may impact the Court’s decisions.

 Our child custody lawyers in Phoenix are happy to provide detailed and tailored information about legal decision making and parenting time pursuant to the specific facts in your case.

 In divorce cases involving children, one party is generally ordered to pay at least some child support to the other parent.
 Considerations include each party’s income, expenses for the child’s health care insurance and uncovered health care expenses, the parties’ respective parenting time and other considerations.
 Arizona has Child Support Guidelines that are presumed to apply.
 However, in some cases where the children have a different standard of living in each household, the Court may deviate from the presumed amount (upward or downward).